If you like a super flavorful, low carb, gluten free, high protein meal that’s easy to prepare, you’re going to love this Chicken Chesapeake recipe!

 - In a medium bowl, combine the crab meat, 1 tsp. parsley, egg, Worcestershire sauce, 1/2 tsp. of Old Bay seasoning, lemon juice, Dijon mustard and mayonnaise.

-- Divide the crab mixture among the four chicken breasts, topping each breast with a mound of crab mixture.
+- Divide the crab mixture among the four chicken breasts, placing a mound of crab mixture on top of the chicken pieces.
 Top with grated cheddar cheese.
-Bake for 20 minutes.
+Bake for 20 minutes, until chicken reaches an internal temperature of 165 degrees.

 - While the chicken is baking, make the sauce: In a small saucepan over medium-low heat, whisk 1 1/2 tsp. cornstarch and butter until bubbly.
 Pour in the milk, 1/2 tsp.
 Old Bay seasoning and 1 tsp. parsley.
 Bring to a boil.
 Lower heat and simmer, whisking occasionally, until chicken is done.
 Remove from heat.
 The sauce will thicken as it cools.